prasanna80564/networking/README.md

 This project automates the deployment of a web application using terraform,ansible,docker and github actions.
 The goal is to set up the EC2 instance on aws, configure with docker and deploy a simple web application inside a docker container, then the process is fully automated through the CI/CD pipe line.

 project structure:
-main.tf--> terraform configuration
+main.tf- terraform configuration
+setup.yml-configure EC2 instance
-setup.yml--> configure EC2 instance
+inventory.ini-files constain the EC2 instance details
-inventory.ini--> files constain the EC2 instance details ci-cd-pipeline.yml--> github action pipline configuration file dockerfile--> to build the container for the simple web page index.html--> the simple web page file
+ci-cd-pipeline.yml- github action pipline configuration file dockerfile- to build the container for the simple web page index.html-the simple web page file

 Prerequisites:
 1.aws account